IPS-LMU/emuR/cran-comments.md

  * We failed to check 0 packages

-## Package anchors in \links
+## Fixed example

-Added package anchors to \links as appropriate.
+Fixed example in buildtrack() that was breaking in R-devel.
-(CRAN wants this fixed by 2025-09-03).
+(CRAN wants this fixed before 2026-01-12).